Aasai: Soundtrack

 The music was composed by Deva.
-He was chosen to compose the music because the director and the composer had earlier worked together on Doordarshan shows.
+He was chosen to compose the music because the director and composer had previously collaborated on Doordarshan shows.
 To get the right music, Deva and Vasanth had pre-recording sessions to finalise the orchestration and sound of the songs.
 U. Srinivas played the mandolin portions in the song "Pulveli Pulveli".
+D. S. Ramanujam of The Hindu wrote that "Oru Murai Enthan Nenjil", "Shock Adikuthu Sona", and "Meenamma" stand out as the best among Deva’s five compositions for the film.

 Release and reception

 Aasai was released on 9 September 1995.
-Upon release, the film won positive reviews from critics.
 Ananda Vikatan, in a review dated 1 October 1995, rated the film 41 out of 100.
-R. P. R. of Kalki wrote without any amman dance, mother, father sentiment, action, lengthy dialogue, here comes a film after a long time that that sticks in the mind forever; the plot had an opportunity to turn vulgar, but the cursed things were deftly avoided as the director is completely focused on the finesse of carving out the characters.
+R. P. R. of Kalki wrote without any Amman dance, mother, father sentiment, action, lengthy dialogue, here comes a film after a long time that that sticks in the mind forever; the plot had an opportunity to turn vulgar, but the cursed things were deftly avoided as the director is completely focused on the finesse of carving out the characters.
+D. S. Ramanujam of The Hindu wrote, "The movie has the mould of a foreign film and the situations the director has webbed, prolong the suspense and tension in the right dosage to the end."
 The film went on to win three awards at the Tamil Nadu State Awards securing honours for the Tamil Nadu State Film Award for Best Director for Vasanth, the Tamil Nadu State Film Award for Best Music Director for Deva and the Tamil Nadu State Film Award for Best Male Playback Singer for Hariharan.
 The film was later remade in Hindi as Pyaar Zindagi Hai (2001).
-The film ran for more than 210 days in theatres and emerged as a major breakthrough in Ajith's career.
+The film became a major success and breakthrough in Ajith's career.